 Myth: Bargain hearing aids work just as well as the expensive ones.

 Fact: Mail-order/online hearing aids lack a critical aspect -- the expertise and care of an audiologist to fit and adjust the aids.

 Myth: I am too old to benefit from a hearing aid.

-Myth: I am too young to wear a hearing aids.
+Myth: I am too young to wear hearing aids.

 Fact: Usually not.
 Hearing loss often develops gradually over several years.
-Most people compensate for the gradual changes by asking other to repeat themselves, turn the TV up louder or even read lips.
-Allowed to continue, these habits mistakenly make you believe there is no problem, or that is has gone away.
+Most people compensate by asking others to repeat themselves, turning up the volume or lip-reading.

 Myth: A hearing loss means sounds need to be louder.

 Fact: Not really.
 In most cases, you can hear people talking, but have difficulty understanding what they're saying.
-Perhaps you can understand just fine in quiet environments, but have trouble in noisy surroundings or in groups.
+Perhaps you can understand just fine in quiet places, but have trouble in noisy surroundings or in groups.
 Making all sounds louder just makes understanding harder.
-It's why hearing aids are designed to amplify the specific frequencies you need for better understanding.
+Hearing aids amplify the frequencies you need for better understanding.